 Sharjah does not experience monsoons or hurricanes.
 Extreme temperatures, often above 45°C (113°F), are common during the summer months.

-Perfect climate for open-air activities.
+Perfect weather for outdoor activities.

 Mild and agreeable weather; many events and festivals create a lively atmosphere.